 - The system will try to deliver a notification just once, immediately after sending (TTL = 0).

-- The system will be trying to send a notification until a subscriber becomes unavailable.
+- The system will continue trying to send a notification until the subscriber becomes available.

 Cases of TTL usage

-The first one is suitable for short-term campaigns with determined time of completion.
-For example, you promote products with discounts available just for one day (one hour, etc.), or your offer should be introduced for a limited number of participants.
-In addition, you can use short TTLs for several push campaigns about future events.
-Some campaigns will inform subscribers about an event, others will remind them about its start.
+The first one is suitable for short-term campaigns with a predetermined time of completion.
+Product discounts fall into this category or an offer that is limited to a limited number of participants.
+In addition, you can use short TTLs for a series of push campaigns about a future event.
+Some campaigns will inform subscribers about the event, others will serve as reminders about its start date/time.

 News websites often use medium TTL for their push campaigns.
-For example, if sending frequency is twice a day, then we can send first campaign at 9 a.m. with TTL=5 and second one at 3 p.m. with the same TTL value.
-Thus, subscribers will receive the first message from 9am to 2pm, the second one – from 3 p.m. to 8 p.m.
-During this time, news will stay relevant.
-Due to the sequence of campaigns on different topics, notifications will raise subscribers’ curiosity and return them to the website.
+For example, if their notification frequency is twice a day, then they might send the first campaign at 9 am with TTL=5 and the second one at 3 pm with the same TTL value.
+Thus, subscribers will receive the first message from 9 am to 2 pm, the second one – from 3 p.m. to 8 p.m.
+So, the news they receive will always be fresh.
+As these push notifications continue to spur a subscriber’s interest, they are much more apt to return to the website.

 In the case above, the most significant base growth was during the daytime and in the evening.
-These indicators depends on the industry.
-However, on average, the optimal sending time correlates to work time of a target audience, when subscribers are online.
-Users’ activity on the weekends often decreases.
+These results depend on the industry.
+However, on average, the optimal sending time correlates to the work time of a target audience, when subscribers are online.
+User activity on the weekends often decreases.

-Besides opt-in/out statistics, conduct web push experiments to determine an optimal sending time and TTL.
-The more data you have, the wider range of tactics you can include in a marketing strategy.
+On top of checking opt-in/out statistics, you can also conduct web push experiments to determine the optimal time to send and TTL.
+The more information you have, the better you are able to plan an effective marketing strategy.

-The main time parameters for a push campaign are TTL and sending time.
+The main time parameters for push campaigns are TTL and time to send push notifications.

-- Sending time — When is it better to launch a campaign?
+- Time push to send – When is the best time to send a campaign?

-- Time to push live — How long should the system deliver notifications to subscribers?
+- Time push to live (TTL) – How long should the system continue to attempt to deliver notifications to subscribers?

-Statistics in Gravitec.net dashboard (‘Campaign history’ and ‘Subscriber base’ blocks) will help you to determine optimal time options.
-The more campaigns you send, the better you know your audience, users’ behavior and interests.
+Gravitec.net compiles statistics – “Campaign history”, “Subscriber base” – which can help you to determine the optimal settings for the time parameters.
+The more campaigns you send, the more you know your subscribers, their behavior, and their interests.

-If you have any questions on how to launch a push campaign, please, don’t hesitate to contact our support team.
+If you have any questions about push campaigns, please contact our support team.